 Running Built-in PowerShell Commands with Custom Fields

 The example below lists the members of the local Administrators group.
-If you run it directly as a PowerShell Custom Field, it may fail because FileWave starts it in 32-bit PowerShell.
+For a Custom Field running in the normal 64-bit context, run it directly as a PowerShell script:

 Get-LocalGroupMember -Group 'Administrators' | Select Name

-To run the command in 64-bit PowerShell, create the Custom Field as a BAT script and call the 64-bit executable first.
+If the Custom Field is configured to run in a 32-bit context, some built-in cmdlets and modules may not be available.
+In that case, create the Custom Field as a BAT script and call the 64-bit executable explicitly.
 Use the Sysnative path when the command is launched from a 32-bit process on a 64-bit Windows device.

 C:\Windows\sysnative\windowsPowerShell\v1.0\powershell.exe "Get-LocalGroupMember -Group 'Administrators' | Select Name"